Suraj2611/GIS/docs/index.rst

 ===================

-This GIS module created for the IFMR-LEAD staff meet will touch upon the topics listed below.
+This GIS module created for the IFMR-LEAD staff meet will go through the topics listed below.
 The session will require you to have
 QGIS installed, along with a set of plugins.
 Please refer to the  :doc:`'Installing QGIS' <installation>` page for instructions regarding the same.